Trail Blazers draft UW Huskies’ Isaiah Stewart in first round, trade him to Pistons

 Perhaps sooner than expected Wednesday night, Isaiah Stewart heard his name called midway in the first round of the NBA draft.

-The Portland Trail Blazers selected the the Washington Huskies freshman star forward with the No. 16 pick and reportedly traded him to the Detroit Pistons.
+The Portland Trail Blazers selected the Washington Huskies freshman star forward with the No. 16 pick and reportedly traded him to the Detroit Pistons.

 Stewart, a 6-foot-9 and 245-pound forward from Rochester, N.Y., averaged 17.0 points, 8.8 rebounds, 2.1 blocks while shooting 57.0 percent last season.
 He chosen first team all-Pac-12 and selected to the conference’s all-freshman team.